Animatoria/ProxyRenderer/README.md

-This app is test subject.
+This app is test subject.<br> Visit <a href='https://proxy-renderer.herokuapp.com/'>https://proxy-renderer.herokuapp.com/</a> to meet app.